develotex/comma_android_sample/README.md

     }
 ```

-* When app is an active your will get `onIncomingCall` callback in yours `ConnectionListeners`
+* When app is an active your will get `onIncomingCall` callback in yours `IncomingCallListeners`

 To answer an incoming call:
 ```java